The secret to removing labels from glass bottles

 We have many inquiries from customers wanting to know the secret to removing labels from glass jars and bottles

 Here’s what we recommendThere are many different paper stocks used for labels (including matt, glossy and textured paper) and you’ll soon discover that some will be harder to remove than others.
 What is common however is that they use an adhesive of course and it’s that simple ingredient which is key to unlock a successful removal!

 If you search the internet you will discover a range of options.
 Some common attempts include:

 - soaking label in oil (scuffing the paper with sandpaper first to help the oil soak in)

 - soaking bottle in hot soapy water

-What does work?We’ve discovered that by filling the bottle or jar with boiling water (thus melting the glue from the most direct point of contact, the inside), makes for an easy ‘no mess’ label removal.
+What does work?We’ve discovered that by filling the bottle or jar with very hot water (thus melting the glue from the most direct point of contact, the inside), makes for an easy ‘no mess’ label removal.
 A couple of tips:

 - Don’t pour boiling water into a cold bottle or it may create heat shock and cause them to shatter.
 Ensure the bottle has been heated to 50°C water before exposing it to boiling water.

 - Be sure not to get the outside of the label wet.